toomuchdesign/openapi-ts-json-schema/docs/developer-notes.md

 # Developer's notes

+## Internal schema ids

+Each processed schemas is assigned with a unique internal id holding schema name and path information `/<path>/<name>`.

+Eg: `/components/schemas/SchemaName`.

+Internal ids are used to refer to any specific schemas and retrieve schema path and name.

 ## Remote $ref handling

 Remote/external `$ref`s (`Pet.yaml`, `definitions.json#/Pet`) get always immediately dereferenced by fetching the specs and inlining the relevant schemas.